burakisk/code-review-checklist/README.md

 - [ ] **Merge Conflicts**: Ensure the branch has no unresolved merge conflicts
 - [ ] **Continuous Integration**: Confirm that the code passes all CI/CD pipeline checks

+## Documentation
+- [ ] **README and Guidelines**: Ensure that there is a comprehensive README or equivalent documentation for the project/module
+- [ ] **Outdated Information**: Ensure there are no outdated or inaccurate comments or documentation

 ## Example Checklist

 ### General Guidelines
 - [ ] Does code follow the project's coding standards and style guide?
+- [ ] Can the implementation be simplified?
 - [ ] Is code well-commented and documented?
 - [ ] Are commit messages are clear and descriptive?
+- [ ] Is the code modular and reusable?

 ### Code Quality
-- [ ] Is code is readable and maintainable?
+- [ ] Is code readable and maintainable?
 - [ ] Does code include redundant or unused block?
 - [ ] Are all functionalities tested and verified?
 - [ ] Does the code adhere to SOLID, YAGNI, KISS, and DRY principles?